haithcockce/learning-stuff/docs/training/infiniband-overview.md

   - An SM applies network traffic related configurations such as Quality of Service (QoS), routing, and partitioning of the fabric devices.
   - Multiple SMs can reside on a single network
   - Can segment a network via _Partition Keys_ (PKeys), very similarly to a VLAN.
+  - _Subnet Administrator_ the subnet database built by the SM containing records of paths and channel adapter info.
+Managed and updated by the SM.
+An SA exists for each SM on the network and clients query the SA for info on paths.

 - Below is a heavily abstracted diagram detailing some of the above info